Absentee Voting By Mail

 Beginning in 2014, requests for ballots by mail will only be accepted on a state-approved form.
-Please click here for the form.
+Please see the form link above.
 This form is also available on the State Board of Elections website at www.ncsbe.gov.
 You may submit your completed request in person, by mail, email or fax.

 - Mail: Orange County Board of Elections, P.O.
 Box 220, Hillsborough, NC 27278

 - In person: 208 S. Cameron St, Hillsborough NC 27278

 - Email: firstname.lastname@example.org - you must be able to attach a signed pdf to this email.